OpenMindClub/awesome-chatgpt/README.md

 ### OpenAI Investments

-- [edgedb](https://www.edgedb.com/) - EdgeDB is a developer of the first open-source graph-relational database.EdgeDB is reinventing the relational database stack.
-Through a streamlined data model and powerful query language, they make working with data productive, pleasant, and efficient for developers and data engineers.
+- [edgedb](https://www.edgedb.com/) - EdgeDB is an open-source database designed as a spiritual successor to SQL and the relational paradigm.
 It aims to solve some hard design problems that make existing databases unnecessarily onerous to use.
 - [Descript](https://www.descript.com/) - Descript is a collaborative audio and video editor that transcribes audio to a text document for editing.
-It also provides automated and manual transcribing solutions for voice audio files.
-In addition, the platform utilizes speech recognition technology to transcribe audio and video files in a short duration of time.
-- [Ambience Healthcare](https://www.ambiencehealthcare.com/) - Ambience Healthcare’s mission is to supercharge healthcare providers with AI superpowers.Our flagship product, Ambience AutoScribe, is a fully automated AI medical scribe that captures the nuances of provider-patient conversation in real-time into a comprehensive note and seamlessly fits into EMR workflows.
-Adopted by provider organizations across North America, Ambience reduces time spent on documentation by 76% so that providers can focus on what matters most: caring for patients.
-Ambience AutoScribe is used by providers everyday, even in some of the most challenging medical specialties (e.g., psychiatry and complex geriatric primary care).
-For the first time in years, our providers are able to get home on time for dinner and don’t need to spend hours late at night catching up on their charts.
+- [Ambience Healthcare](https://www.ambiencehealthcare.com/) -  Ambience AutoScribe, is a fully automated AI medical scribe that captures the nuances of provider-patient conversation in real-time into a comprehensive note and seamlessly fits into EMR workflows.

 ### Companies supported by OpenAI

-- [Virtuzone](https://launchpad.vz.ae/) - The UAE's leading Company Formation Specialists and award-winning corporate services provider。 launching SWYFT Plan  which is an automated business plan builder powered by OpenAI's ChatGPT to allow users to generate a complete business plan in less than 10 minutes.
+- [Virtuzone](https://launchpad.vz.ae/) - The UAE's leading Company Formation Specialists and award-winning corporate services provider,launching SWYFT Plan  which is an automated business plan builder powered by OpenAI's ChatGPT to allow users to generate a complete business plan in less than 10 minutes.

 ### OpenAI Products